NVIDIA/Megatron-LM/README.md

 ## Megatron-DeepSpeed
 DeepSpeed version of NVIDIA's Megatron-LM that adds additional support for several features such as MoE model training, Curriculum Learning, 3D Parallelism, and others.
-The ```Megatron-DeepSpeed/examples/``` folder includes example scripts about the features supported by DeepSpeed.
+The ```examples_deepspeed/``` folder includes example scripts about the features supported by DeepSpeed.

+### Recent sync with NVIDIA/Megatron-LM
+In July 2023, we had a sync with the NVIDIA/Megatron-LM repo (where this repo is forked from) by git-merging 1100+ commits.
+Details can be found in the ```examples_deepspeed/rebase``` folder.
+Given the amount of merged commits, bugs can happen in the cases that we haven't tested, and your contribution (bug report, bug fix pull request) is highly welcomed.

 ### Run on Azure and AzureML
 To try out DeepSpeed on Azure, this fork of Megatron offers easy-to-use recipes and bash scripts.
-We strongly recommend to start with AzureML recipe in the ```examples/azureml``` folder.
-If you have a custom infrastructure (e.g. HPC clusters) or Azure VM based environment, please refer to the bash scripts in the ```examples/azure``` folder.
+We strongly recommend to start with AzureML recipe in the ```examples_deepspeed/azureml``` folder.
+If you have a custom infrastructure (e.g. HPC clusters) or Azure VM based environment, please refer to the bash scripts in the ```examples_deepspeed/azure``` folder.

 Below is Megatron-LM's original README:
 ------